evkx/evkx.github.io/content/models/nissan/ariya/Ariya_SR/_index.md

-For level 1 and level 2 AC charging, the  onboard charger supports up to 7,2KW charging.
+For level 1 and level 2 AC charging, the standard onboard charger supports up to 7,2KW charging.
 As a result, you can charge the battery 0-100% from home in about 8 hours and 45 minutes.

 ## Drivetrain

 Nissan Ariya SR has a front-wheel drive system supported by one motor on the front axle.

 The standard suspension has a fixed height and damping.
-The ground clearance with this suspension is 180 mm.
+The ground clearance with this suspension is 185 mm.

 ### Steering